7 Steps for Developing Your First Inbound Marketing Campaign

-Developing your first inbound marketing campaign can be an exciting time.
-We’re sure you’ll love the outcome.
+Developing your first inbound marketing campaign can be an exciting time, and we’re sure you’ll love the outcome.
 In order to get amazing results, however, you need to make sure you're developing your campaign correctly from the beginning.
-Here are 7 tips to successfully start your first inbound marketing campaign.
+We're here to help with these seven steps for successfully launching your first inbound marketing campaign.

-Before you begin building your campaign, make sure you’ve done all of the background work and research to set it up effectively:
+Before you begin building your campaign, make sure you’ve done all of the background work and research to set it up effectively, including:

-A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers (HubSpot).
-In order to create effective content, you must have a deep understanding of who your buyer persona is and what his/her pain points are.
-Without this, you will be unable to target your efforts appropriately and will be missing out on substantial opportunities.
+A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.
+In order to create effective content, you must have a deep understanding of who your buyer personas are and what their pain points are.
+Without this, you'll be unable to target your efforts appropriately and will be missing out on substantial opportunities.

-Review content you currently have and brainstorm opportunities that will help solve your buyer persona’s problems.
-Assess all of this content (past and future) to see what areas of the buyer’s journey you’re missing and begin to fill in the blanks.
+Review content you currently have and brainstorm opportunities that will help solve your buyer personas' problems.
+Assess all of this content (past and future) to see what areas of the Buyer’s Journey you’re missing out on and begin to fill in the blanks.
 Do you have a lot of awareness content but lack the consideration content to support it to move people through the marketing funnel?
 Do a gap analysis of your content and move on to your campaign from there.

 The 4 Components of an Inbound Campaign

 Once you’ve done the background research, it’s time to dive into the first campaign.
 Focus on the following:

 1. The Offer